 The first step in treating this illness is to take good care of yourself.
 If you have symptoms -- fever, chills, aches, and feeling bad all over -- doctors say you should rest, eat healthy food, and drink more fluids than you usually do.
 A fever can dry out your system, so you need to replace what you’re losing.
 Water and broth are fine, especially if you don’t really want to eat.

-If you don’t feel much like moving around, it’s fine to stay in bed.
+It’s best to give your body a rest.
+So if you don’t feel much like moving around, it’s fine to stay in bed.
 Get up when you feel you can.
-You should not exercise if you have chest congestion, a hacking cough, body aches, or fever.
-For flu, it’s best to give your body a rest.
+Don’t exercise if you have chest congestion, a hacking cough, body aches, or fever.

-Read labels carefully before buying.
-Some products may cause potentially troubling side effects.
-For example, some antihistamines can make you drowsy.
+Read labels carefully.
+Some products may have side effects you don’t want.
+Some antihistamines can make you drowsy.
 That’s why they’re usually only in nighttime cold medicines.
-And since decongestants can increase blood pressure, they can be a poor choice for people with heart disease or high blood pressure.
-Decongestants may also make some people feel jittery or nervous or result in insomnia.
-Taking them with food may help.
+Decongestants can boost your blood pressure, so skip them if you have heart disease or high blood pressure.
+They might make you jittery or nervous, or keep you awake at night.

-Some doctors believe that fever, unpleasant as it may be, helps deactivate the viruses that cause influenza.
-Does that mean that taking medicine to bring down your fever will slow your recovery?
-With a mild fever (less than 100 degrees), maybe a little.
-But if you feel very uncomfortable you may want to take fever reducers anyway.
-And because fever stresses the heart and lungs, fever reducers may be appropriate for older people and those with heart or lung disease.
-If your fever continues to rise or doesn’t resolve after two or three days, call your doctor to see if you need to go in.
+Some doctors think a fever can be a good thing, because it zaps the flu virus.
+Does that mean taking medicine to lower your fever could slow your recovery?
+With a mild fever (less than 100 degrees F), maybe by a little bit.
+But if you feel lousy you may want to take one anyway.
+Fever makes your heart and lungs work harder, so these meds may be a good idea for older people and those with heart or lung disease.
+If your fever is high or doesn’t get better after 2 or 3 days, call your doctor to see if you need an office visit.